dubeyshrutii/Call-Center-Trend-Analysis---PowerBI/README.md

 #### 4] Total Calls by Agent:

 - Jim handled the most calls (638 calls), while Stewart had the fewest (582 calls), indicating a balanced workload for most agents.

 #### 5] Satisfaction Rating by Agent:

 - Martha achieved the highest customer satisfaction rating (3.47), reflecting her excellent service.
 -	Joe had the lowest satisfaction rating (3.33), signaling a need for improvement in customer interaction and service quality.

 #### 6] Agent Statistics Table:

 -	The table provides a detailed overview of agent performance, including key metrics such as answered calls, resolved calls, satisfaction rating, and speed of answer.
 -	Martha stands out with a low abandonment rate (124 calls) and high satisfaction, showcasing her as a top performer in the team.

 ## 🔥 Recommendations:

 - Provide additional support and training to Joe to improve his resolution rate and customer satisfaction, which are currently lower than his peers.
 - Stewart should be monitored for lower call volume, and steps should be taken to ensure he is handling a balanced workload to match team expectations.
 - Agents like Joe, with slower response times, may benefit from efficiency training to reduce their average speed of answer, improving overall customer experience.
 - Martha and Jim excel in satisfaction and call resolution.
 Their success should be highlighted, and best practices should be shared with other agents to improve overall team performance.
 - Ensure a more even distribution of calls to avoid discrepancies like those seen with Stewart.
 This could improve overall team performance and reduce inefficiency.
 - Focus on increasing Joe’s satisfaction score by addressing customer feedback and providing additional resources to handle calls more effectively.

-### ✅ Key Findings from the Analysis:
+### ✅ Key insights and Summary:

+➤ The Call Center Analysis project evaluates call handling, agent performance, and customer satisfaction over a three- month period.
-➤ Call Metrics:

-A total of 5,000 calls were analyzed, with 81% (4,054 calls) successfully answered and 19% (946 calls) abandoned.
-The 72.92% resolution rate highlights efficiency but also opportunities for improving unresolved cases.
+➤ Call Metrics: A total of 5,000 calls were analyzed, with 81% (4,054 calls) successfully answered and 19% (946 calls) abandoned.
+The resolution rate stood at 72.92%, indicating efficiency but also areas for improvement in unresolved cases.

-➤ Call Trends:

-Monday and Saturday saw the highest call volumes, while Tuesday experienced a lower influx.
-The majority of calls occurred between 10 AM and 2 PM, with activity tapering off after 5 PM.
+➤ Call Trends: Monday and Saturday experienced the highest call volumes, while Tuesday saw lower traffic.
+Most calls occurred between 10 AM and 2 PM, with a noticeable decline after 5 PM.

 ➤ Agent Performance:
+  - Jim resolved the highest number of calls (485) and handled the most calls overall.

-Jim excelled with 485 resolved calls, while Diane recorded the highest number of missed calls.
+  - Diane recorded the highest number of missed calls, while Becky was the fastest responder, averaging 65.3 seconds per call.
-Martha led in customer satisfaction with an average score of 3.47, while Joe lagged behind at 3.33.
-Becky responded quickest with an average answer speed of 65.3 seconds, whereas Joe had the slowest at 71.5 seconds.

-➤ Customer Feedback:
+  - Martha achieved the highest satisfaction score (3.47), while Joe had the lowest (3.33), indicating areas for improvement.

-The overall satisfaction rating was 3.4 out of 5, reflecting a need to enhance customer service processes and resolution speed.
+➤ Customer Satisfaction: The average satisfaction rating was 3.4 out of 5, highlighting the need to enhance resolution speed, improve service quality, and address unresolved issues proactively.

-## 🔹 Summary :

-➤The Call Center Analysis project evaluates call handling, agent performance, and customer satisfaction over a three-month period.
-➤A total of 5,000 calls were analyzed, with 81% answered, 19% abandoned, and a 72.92% resolution rate.
-➤Calls were distributed throughout the day, with interactive visualizations highlighting time-of-day trends and customer satisfaction categories.
-➤Agent performance varied, with some excelling in resolution and customer satisfaction, while others require additional support and training.

 ## 🔹 Conclusion :-

-➤Optimizing agent availability during periods of high call volume, as seen in the time-of-day analysis, can improve answered call rates.
+➤ Optimizing agent availability during periods of high call volume, as seen in the time-of-day analysis, can improve answered call rates.

-➤Addressing abandoned calls in topics like Streaming and Payment Issues will enhance customer satisfaction and reduce unresolved queries.
+➤ Addressing abandoned calls in topics like Streaming and Payment Issues will enhance customer satisfaction and reduce unresolved queries.

-➤Focused training for agents with lower performance metrics can help balance workload distribution and improve team efficiency.
+➤ Focused training for agents with lower performance metrics can help balance workload distribution and improve team efficiency.

-➤Efforts to improve the 72.92% resolution rate can drive better customer trust and retention, strengthening overall operations.
+➤ Efforts to improve the 72.92% resolution rate can drive better customer trust and retention, strengthening overall operations.